 We've all heard the adage about "childbearing hips," an old wives tale that isn't based in scientific fact.
 But there are actual signs your body was made for childbearing, though most aren't visible to the naked eye.

 Those who are trying to conceive (TTC) often feel overwhelmed and intimidated by the process, because so many different variables can impact your likelihood of getting pregnant.
-According to the Office on Women's Health, 10 percent of women between the ages of 15 and 44 have difficulty getting pregnant or staying pregnant, which is about 6.5 million people, a staggeringly high number.
+10% of women between the ages of 15 and 44 have difficulty getting pregnant or staying pregnant, which is about 6.5 million people, a staggeringly high number, according to the Office on Women's Health.
 If pregnancy doesn't come quickly for you, it doesn't mean there is necessarily an underlying issue, and struggling with conception doesn't mean it won't ever happen.
 The American Society of Reproductive Medicine recommends making an appointment with your OB-GYN if you're not pregnant after a year of trying, as they can help you nail down what any issues may be.

 On the flip side, your body might be trying to show you it's ready to make and carry a baby every month without you even knowing.
 While your hips can't tell you if you'll have an easy time getting pregnant or maintaining a pregnancy, tracking your body's changes is a helpful tool.
-Becoming more aware of what you should notice in regards to your fertility is a great step if you're starting the TTC process, so read on for some signs your body is trying to tell you it's made for childbearing.
+Becoming more aware of what you should notice in regards to your fertility is a great step if you're starting the TTC process.

 Women experience a variety of kinds of discharge throughout their monthly cycles, and during ovulation, the body will start to secrete egg white cervical mucus (EWCM), which has a thick consistency (much like egg whites, thus the name).
-It's texture is ideal for protecting sperm as it travels through your vagina and cervix, helping conception occur as the American Pregnancy Association explains.
+It's texture is ideal for conception as it is the best viscosity and pH to protect sperm and help it travel, per VeryWell Family.

-Dr. Alan Copperman, the Medical Director at Progyny also explains to Romper via email that this kind of discharge could be "a sign of the 'fertile window,'" which is why those who are trying to conceive should be cognizant of the changes happening down there.
+Dr. Alan Copperman, Professor of Obstetrics, Gynecology and Reproductive Science at Mount Sinai and Medical Director at Progyny explains to Romper via email that this kind of discharge could be "a sign of the 'fertile window,'" which is why those who are trying to conceive should be cognizant of the changes happening down there.
 And if you have more EWCM, your body could be better suited to conceiving, as sperm will have an easier journey to egg.